-25. Future Impact of Accounting Standards Not Yet Effective
+21. Future Impact of Accounting Standards Not Yet Effective

-At the date of authorisation of the financial report, all Australian accounting standards and interpretations with future effective dates are not applicable to CEQ.
+At the date of authorisation of the financial report, all Australian accounting standards and interpretations with future effective dates are not likely to have a material impact on the financial statements of CEQ.

-26. Related Parties
+22. Related Parties